 [INSERT FIGURE 9]

-The results were powerful.
+The results reported in Figure 9 are powerful.
 The general feeling of urbanity expressed by clusters of amenities was significantly and positively associated with job growth, income growth, and gains in post-graduate degree holders.
-It was declining rents, and not statistically significantly connected with population growth, and in college graduate.
-The most general dimension of the American scenescape – Gemeinschaft vs. esellschaft – is a significant factor that influences urban development trajectories.
+It was associated with declining rents, and not statistically significantly connected with patents population growth, and change in college graduates.
+The most general dimension of the American scenescape – Gemeinschaft vs. Gesellschaft – is a significant factor that influences urban development trajectories.
 Nevertheless, as Talcott Parsons pointed out (Parsons 1951), there is significant room for variation within and between these forms of association.
-The relationship between urbanity and change in college graduates for instance might suggest this group is sensitive to distinctions among different types of urbanity.
+The insignificant relationship between urbanity and change in college graduates for instance might suggest that this group is sensitive to distinctions among different types of urbanity; the insignificant relation to patents of all types might suggest that urbanism as such is less important than specific types of experiences (e.g. self-expressive or glamorous) for facilitating interactions likely to generate innovative products.
 And the impacts of Bohemia (discussed below), which includes dimensions that are both communitarian and urbane, suggest that a significant aspect of urban experiences takes place at the intersections of Gemeinschaft and Gesellschaft.

-Indeed, scenes that promote experiences of individual self-expression were significantly and positively associated with all CCDV’s.
+Indeed, scenes that promote experiences of individual self-expression were significantly and positively associated with all CCDV’s except for high tech patents, which were significantly associated at the α = 0.1 level.
 Self-expression is the only variable we tested –including growth in human capital – that was associated with patents of all kinds, increasing population, rents, income, total jobs, and human capital.
 Glamorous amenities were positively linked with all CCDV’s except for change in total jobs and post-graduates.
 In fact, both glamour and self-expression suppress the impact of college graduates on population growth.
 They also suppress the impact of urbanity on change in college graduates, suggesting that such persons are responsive to exceptionally glamorous and self-expressive areas and not necessarily to the general urbanity found in many places.
 Post-graduate degree holders, by contrast, increased in urbane places but not in glamorous places, suggesting a “square” factor in urban development patterns.
 These seem to be separable effects: the correlation between glamorous and self-expressive amenities is relatively low (r = .23), and putting them in the same model does not significantly alter any of the above relations.
 For some outcomes, that is, glamour and self-expression each heighten the scene generate value all their own.

 The results of our analysis of some of the specifically more communitarian aspects of scenes were surprising.
 These are the places full of the amenities that some Harvard professors label “low human capital.”
 And traditional amenities are in fact significantly associated with declines in per capita incomes, as are neighborly amenities, which are also modestly associated with declines in post-graduate degree holders.
 And yet: amenities of local authenticity are positively and significantly – if weakly – associated with gains in college graduates, while neighborly amenities are significantly associated with rising rents.
 Not only theaters and restaurants but also bed and breakfasts, golf courses, and local bakeries appeal to skilled persons.
 Still, for the most part, the communitarian dimensions do not exhibit statistically significant relationships with most of our economic development variables.
 The most surprising exception is patents: neighborly amenities are significantly linked with higher concentrations of high-tech and other patents; locally authentic amenities are linked with entertainment patents and other patents.
 The cities producing the most patents are highly likely to contain highly neighborly and locally-oriented communities.